 This morning we have included a guided tour of Lecce and then we make our way to the most eastern city in Italy, Otranto.
 We will see the magnificent Romanesque Cathedral that houses a vast mosaic floor dating back to 1166, depicting a multi-coloured ‘Tree of Life’ amongst other scenes of myths and legends.
 Return to our hotel.

 This morning we travel to Ostuni, a city which has been occupied since the Stone Age and which has a vibrant olive and grape industry.
 Commonly known as ‘the white town’, Ostuni’s hilltop citadel is encased in white walls and surrounded by white-painted architecture.
-The cathedral, dating back to the 15th century is distinct, due to the green, yellow and white slate tiles that encase it and the nearby buildings.
-We enjoy an olive oil tasting here, before travelling on to Selva di Fasano, and to the beautiful Tenuta Monacelle (4T), which will be our base for our explorations for the next three nights - and it benefits from a secluded, peaceful location.
+The 15th century cathedral is discernible for the green, yellow and white slate tiles that encase it and the nearby buildings.
+We enjoy an olive oil tasting here, before travelling on to Selva di Fasano, with a break to stretch our legs in Cisternino, the historical chalky-white town.
+We check in to the beautiful Tenuta Monacelle (4T), which will be our base for our explorations for the next three nights - and it benefits from a secluded, peaceful location.

 Day 4 Matera

 Today we travel to the distinctive and fascinating town of Matera, which has been a UNESCO World Heritage Site since 1993, due to the unique cave dwellings that remain there.
 Monks created this maze of living spaces and churches as they sought refuge from infidels at the end of the first millennium; and miraculously they are still largely intact.
-After our guided tour, which involves steps and walking on uneven ground, we enjoy a tasting of the artisanal bread ‘focaccia’ with wine included, before returning to our hotel.
+After our guided tour of the rock church and caves, which involves steps and walking on uneven ground, we enjoy a tasting of the artisanal bread ‘focaccia’ with wine included, before returning to our hotel.

-A high concentration of trulli - circular, conical-roofed, white-washed houses - can be found in and around the town of Alberobello (there is a fifteen-minute walk to the town from the coach).
-We continue to the town of Locorotondo and also visit a winery for a tasting and light lunch.
-Finally, we drive through the Valley d’Itria, laced with vineyards and olive groves.
+Explore the pretty, white-washed maze of Locorotondo’s historic centre, before we continue to Alberobello (there is a fifteen-minute walk to the town from the coach).
+A high concentration of trulli - unique circular, conical-roofed, white-washed houses - can be found in and around the town.
+We visit a winery here for a tasting and light lunch.
+Finally, we drive through the Valley d’Itria, laced with vineyards and olive groves on our return to Matera.
 This evening we have dinner at a local masseria.

-Day 6 Castellana Caves - Bari - Ruvo di Puglia - Trani
+Day 6 Selva di Fasano - Castellana Caves - Bari - Ruvo di Puglia - Trani

 We journey to the Castellana Caves today, which are a series of limestone caves accidentally discovered in 1938 and are now one of Puglia’s main attractions.
 A guide will accompany you as you descend to the caves.
 We travel to the old port city of Bari for lunch (own expense).
 The Romanesque Basilica di San Nicola is dedicated to St Nicholas, or Father Christmas, built to house his remains which still lie in the crypt.
-We continue to Ruvo di Puglia to visit the Ruvo Cathedral, a 13th century cathedral built in a late Romanesque style, and the Jatta Museum, where terracotta figures and pots decorated in mythical scenes give insight to early life in Magna Graecia.
-Following our visit, we travel on to Trani, and to the Hotel San Paolo Al Convento (4T), which will be our base in this harbour town for the next two nights.
+We continue to Ruvo di Puglia, where you may like to visit Ruvo Cathedral, a 13th century cathedral built in a late Romanesque style, or the Jatta Museum, where terracotta figures and pots decorated in mythical scenes give insight to early life in Magna Graecia.
+We travel on to Trani, and to the Hotel San Paolo Al Convento (4T), which will be our base in this harbour town for the next two nights.

 Day 7 Castel Del Monte - Trani